mathijsdevaan/academic-kickstart/content/authors/admin/_index.md

    link = "img/cv_de_vaan.pdf"

 +++
-I am an [Assistant Professor of Business Administration at the Haas School of Business](https://haas.berkeley.edu/faculty/de-vaan-mathijs/) at the University of California Berkeley.
-My research interests include social networks, medical sociology and the sociology of science.
-I received my Ph.D. from the Department of Sociology at Columbia University.
-In my research I examine processes of social influence and how they shift people's behaviors and beliefs.
+I am an Assistant Professor of Business Administration at the [Haas School of Business](https://haas.berkeley.edu/faculty/de-vaan-mathijs/) at the University of California Berkeley.
+In my research I examine processes of social influence and how social influence shifts people's behaviors and beliefs.
 Most of my current research examines social influence processes in contexts of health care and science.